paychex/prometheus-isilon-exporter/README.md

 ## Building

 This exporter can run on any go supported platform.
+As of version 1.2 we have moved to using Go 1.11 and higher.
+Testing is done with Go 1.12 but go 1.11 should work for anyone using it.

 To build run:
 `go build`

 You can also run: